molpopgen/fwdpp/doc/md/policies.md

 * A non-cont pointer to an __mlist__.
 This allows you to have mutation models where the outcome depends on all the mutations currently in the population.
 (This was also the minimally-sufficient policy through __fwdpp__ 0.3.0, and it exists to maintain source code compatibiltiy with existing simulations.)
 * A non-const referenct to a __gtype__ _and_ and non-const pointer to an __mlist__.
 This allows you to mix the previous two.

-Having defined our mutation policies, we then need to decide how to add a new mutation (the return value of the mutation policy) to the list of mutations.
-This "mutation insertion policy'' takes a const reference to an __mtype__ and a non-const pointer to an __mlist__ as arguments, and returns an __mlist::iterator__.
-This is an example for the infinite-sites model.
-Under this model, we know that a new mutation is at a new position, therefore we simply insert it at the end of the mlist:

 When a gamete is mutated, we need to decide how to insert it into the __glist__.
 This "gamete insertion policy'' takes a const reference to an __gtype__ and a non-const pointer to an __glist__ as arguments, and returns an __glist::iterator__.
 Again, under the infinitely-many sites model, a gamete with a new mutation is guaranteed to be unique, so we can simply insert it: